grantila/awesome-phonenumber/README.md

 // Remove the last character
 ayt.removeChar( );

-// Replace the whole number with a new number (or an empty number if null) ayt.reset( [ number ] );
+// Replace the whole number with a new number (or an empty number if undefined) ayt.reset( number?: string );

-// Get a PhoneNumber object representing the current number ayt.getPhoneNumber( );
+// Get a ParsedPhoneNumber object representing the current number ayt.getPhoneNumber( );
 ```